cartersm/RAFinder/Web/RAFinder/webDevREADME.md

 - ```angularfire``` provides an AngularJS API for Firebase.
 [See here](https://www.firebase.com/docs/web/libraries/angular/quickstart.html).

 - ```bootstrap``` "is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web."
 More to the point, it's a BUNCH of CSS classes and directives to make your web page look pretty.
-[See here](http://getbootstrap.com/).
+[See here](http://getbootstrap.com/). **NOTE:** The version of bootstrap used here is slightly [customized](http://getbootstrap.com/customize/). ```grunt setup``` will install the customized files.

 - ```firebase``` is the base NodeJS API for Firebase.
 [See here](https://www.firebase.com/docs/web/quickstart.html).